 How Dialogue Differs from Chalice Circles

 Some have asked how Bohm Dialogue differs from the Chalice Circles that they have participated in at First Parish.
 Both formats emphasize one person speaking at a time and respectful listening.
-But while Chalice Circles prohibit “crosstalk” (referring to something said by another member), in Dialogue crosstalk is permitted and even encouraged including agreement, disagreement, modification, expansion on and asking for clarification of others’ comments — as long as it is done respectfully.
+But while Chalice Circles prohibit “crosstalk” (referring to something said by another member), in Dialogue “crosstalk” is permitted and even encouraged including agreement, disagreement, modification, expansion on and asking for clarification of others’ comments — as long as it is done respectfully and addressed to the whole group rather than to an individual.
 Ideally this crosstalk leads to a synergistic building upon each others thoughts resulting in new insights that no one might reach alone.

 List of proposed future topics: